Lower Trent and Erewash

 Lower Trent and Erewash Catchment Partnership

-More information on the challenges, priorities and plans for the Lower Trent and Erewash Catchment is available on the Humber River Basin Management Plan.
+• More information on the challenges, priorities and plans for the Lower Trent and Erewash Catchment is available on the Environment Agency website.

 Stay in the flow.
 Subscribe to our newsletter and learn about our latest work, updates and ways to get involved.